 Does A Real Estate Open House Work?

-Does a real estate open house work to sell a home?
+Do real estate open houses work to sell a home?
 When you are trying to sell your home, it is natural to pull out all the stops.
 It may be the biggest sale of your life, and you want to do everything you can to make it happen.
 This may mean renovations, hiring a reputable realtor and maybe even a public open house.
 But, you should be aware that when it comes to putting on a public open house, you might be wasting your time.
 With less than 2% of homes selling from public houses nationwide, the efforts of you and your Realtor may be better spent elsewhere.
 Yes you read that correctly a mere 2 percent of all homes are due to a public open house!

 On any given weekend, you can probably drive around the surrounding neighborhoods and discover numerous open houses.
 Some Realtors make putting on a Real Estate open house part of their selling strategy and many sellers are glad to jump on board with any effort that may help sell their home.
 If you spend some time in these open houses, though, you will eventually realize that most of the people walking through the door are anything but targeted buyers.